Vercel AI SDK runtime authorization

-Vercel AI SDK guardrails are runtime controls that intercept tool calls made by AI agents built with the AI SDK.
-When an agent calls generateText or streamText with tools, each tool invocation is evaluated against your authorization policies before execution.
+Vercel AI SDK runtime authorization intercepts tool calls made by agents built with the AI SDK.
+When an agent calls generateText or streamText with tools, each tool invocation is evaluated against your policies before execution.
 Allowed calls proceed.
 Denied calls return an error the agent can reason about.
 Sensitive operations get routed to human approval.

 The problem: agents that can do anything

-AI SDK 6 introduced first-class agent support with multi-step tool calling, streaming responses, and human-in-the-loop via needsApproval.
+AI SDK 6 introduced first-class agent support with multi-step tool calling, streaming responses, and human review via needsApproval.
 But needsApproval is a per-tool boolean.
-It cannot express "allow deletes in /tmp but block deletes in /etc" or "require approval for emails to external domains."
-Real authorization requires policy logic, not flags.
+It does not express "allow deletes in /tmp but block deletes in /etc" or "require approval for emails to external domains."
+Real enforcement requires policy logic, not flags.

 An agent hallucinating a wrong answer is annoying.
 An agent hallucinating a wrong tool call can delete your production database, send emails to customers, or deploy untested code.
 The risk scales with the number of tools you expose.